puppetlabs/puppetlabs-docker/README.md

 ### Docker services

 Docker services create distributed applications across multiple swarm nodes.
-Each Docker service contains a set of containers which are replicated across the swarm.
+Each Docker service replicates a set of containers across the swarm.

 To create a Docker service, add the following code to the manifest file: